JestonBlu/Driving/docs/index.md

 <small>

-**Takeaways**
+**Summary**
-* Differences in variation between the trials suggest that it may be possible to build a model capable of predicting a texting event
+* Differences in variation between the trials suggest that it may be possible to build a model capable of predicting a texting event.
-* Subject specific plots are unique enough that a variable for subject may be needed in modeling
+* Subject specific plots are unique enough that a variable for each subject may be needed in modeling.

 **Baseline Trial**
 * Trial 4 was used as a baseline trial because the conditions were identical to the Texting Trial (dense traffic with detour).
-* The overall mean for each Subject's emotion in the baseline trial was subtracted from every observation in the Texting Trial.
+* The overall mean for each subject's emotion in the Baseline Trial was subtracted from every observation in the Texting Trial.

 **Model Proposal**
-* Train a **Feed Forward Neural Network** using emotional likelihoods and demographics to predict when a subject is texting
+* Train a **Feed Forward Neural Network** using emotional likelihoods and demographics to predict when a subject is texting.

 **Neural Network Advantages**
-* NNets are well suited for large data sets of continuous variables
+* Neural Networks (nnet) are well suited for large datasets of continuous variables.
-* Analogous to logistic regression and appropriate for predicting probabilities
+* Nnets are analogous to logistic regression and appropriate for predicting probabilities.

 </small>